Infectious diseases within American prisons: COVID-19

-Differences in funding for sexually transmitted diseases treatment
+Differences in funding for sexually transmitted infections treatment

-In 2002, the Public Health Reports released a study entitled "Comparing Quality of Care for Sexually Transmitted Diseases in Specialized and General Clinics", explaining the quality of care provided in public STD clinics and general medical clinics when treating patients with STDs.
+In 2002, the Public Health Reports released a study entitled "Comparing Quality of Care for Sexually Transmitted Diseases in Specialized and General Clinics", explaining the quality of care provided in public STI clinics and general medical clinics when treating patients with STIs.
 In October 1995, the County of Los Angeles Department of Health Services faced a budget deficit that led to the decision of restructuring their outpatient care system.
-The result of this restructuring led to the following: 17 LA County STD clinics and 3 of general medical clinics were also closed down.
+The result of this restructuring led to the following: 17 LA County STI clinics and 3 of general medical clinics were also closed down.
 This then resulted in the shift of "balance of STD services in favor of general medical clinics."
 Reduced funding greatly therefore affecting the quality of patient care.
 Six clinics were studied from March 1, 1996, to June 30, 1996, with the data of patients recorded during each visit.
 Thirty-two process of care quality indicators were determined that listed patient expectations during visitation.
-Data showed that the public STD clinics demonstrated a greater adherence than general medical clinics for every 14 out of the 32 patient care quality indicators.
-As a result, both the general medical clinics and STD clinics suffered from the budget deficit of 1995.
+Data showed that the public STI clinics demonstrated a greater adherence than general medical clinics for every 14 out of the 32 patient care quality indicators.
+As a result, both the general medical clinics and STI clinics suffered from the budget deficit of 1995.

-Separate studies assessed the practicality and cost-efficiency of vaccinating all adults treated at STD clinics in a span of a year.
+Separate studies assessed the practicality and cost-efficiency of vaccinating all adults treated at STI clinics in a span of a year.
 Two scenarios were compared, assuming a national program offering the Hepatitis B vaccine to two million clients in order to create a decision model.
 The first scenario lacked the Hepatitis B vaccination while the second followed a Hepatitis B vaccination.
 The stages of the HBV virus were followed in a Markov Model of Natural History.
 These are the stages that clients can potentially experience if they opted out of vaccination.
 Those that chose to be part of a routine vaccination would undergo a three-part vaccination stage within a year.
 The total medical cost for those who contracted the HBV virus is as follows: $1,587 million for societal costs; $346 million in medical costs; and $1,241 million in productivity losses.
 The projected cost for a national vaccination program that is to serve more than a million clients is "$138 million including $95 million for vaccine and administration, $30.5 million for staff training and supervision, and $12.2 million for protocol development and vaccination record-keeping.

 In North Carolina, the state Department of Health and Human Services Division of Epidemiology works with the AIDS Drug Assistance Program to help pay for HIV medication for incarcerated persons in county jails (state and federal prisons are not eligible).
 In order to qualify, county detention centers must complete an application for funds that includes the jail health budget to show need.
 Additionally, Duke University and UNC-Memorial Hospitals have collaborated with one jail's HCV positive inmates for further follow-up testing and care.